Needle felting is a craft that involves repeatedly stabbing a needle into a piece of wool in order to stiffen and shape it into the desired form.

 Wool is available in two primary styles: roving and batts.
 Roving is wool that has been brushed with special padding (also known as being carded) until the fibers are all running in the same direction.

 It’s best used for spinning.
-Batts are sheets of thick wool that have not been fully carded and consequently have kinks of fibers running in a variety of directions.
+Batts are sheets of thick wool that have not been fully carded and consequently have kinks of fibers running in various directions.

-Both wool roving and batts are acceptable for needle felting as you will be using the needle to manipulate the fiber kinks anyway.
+Both wool roving and batts are acceptable for needle felting as you will use the needle to manipulate the fiber kinks anyway.
 However, batts may be easier to use since the fibers are already running wild in different directions.

 Best Wool for Needle Felting